tonytvo/blog-generator/content/blog/how-to-read/index.md

     - avoid time shopping
     - avoid watching TV
     - combine reading with idle activities, waiting for a bus, waiting for a taxi, on the train, on the plane, waiting for your flight.
-    - **what I read depends on situation**
+    - **what I read depends on the situation**
-      - if there's on few minutes, read something simple, rather disposable, easily digested.
+      - if there are few minutes, read something simple, rather disposable, and easily digested.
       - early in the evening, around 8-9, read something without interruption
       - before going to bed, read something light or something requiring more thought so I can ponder an idea while I'm falling asleep.
       - when I'm not reading, I'm trying to think about what I have just read (like waiting in the checkout line at the grocery store)